dykh19/CTF-Writeups/Flare-On/Flare-On-8/02_known/02_known.md

 ### Advanced Static Analysis

-Using Cutter to analyse the executable, there are 9 functions including the entry function.
+Using Cutter to analyze the executable, there are 9 functions including the entry function.

 ![Cutter function window](images/known4.png)